amper5and/node-google-voice/readme.md

 	});

+### Retrieve settings
-### Get all the phones associated with the Google Voice account
+Get all the phones associated with the Google Voice account

 	client.getSettings(function(error, settings){
 		if(error){ console.log('Error: ',error); return; }